-A website on Bibliometrics and Citation Analysis has been produced (http://guides.library.ulster.ac.uk/ citations).
-Library workshops are run throughout the year for academic/research staff, library staff and doctoral students.
-The workshops cover the following:
+A website on Bibliometrics and Citation Analysis has been produced (http://guides.library.ulster.ac.uk/citations).
+Library workshops were rolled out for academic/research staff, library staff and doctoral students, during Open Access Week in October 2017.
+These were repeated as part of the Department for Research & Impact's SOARING programme in February 2018.
+The workshops covered the following: